Skip to main content

 Configure your environment

 • devcontainer.json: defines the base image, language runtimes, tools, and VS Code extensions.
-See Set up your first environment.
+This is the Dev Container standard, so the same file works in VS Code, GitHub Codespaces, and Ona.
+See configure your Dev Container for a walkthrough.

-• automations.yaml: defines startup tasks (install dependencies, seed databases) and long-running services (databases, servers).
-See Tasks and Services.
+• automations.yaml: defines startup tasks (install dependencies, seed databases) and long-running services (dev servers, databases).
+These run automatically when an environment starts.
+See tasks and services for examples.

 Verify it works